epigenelabs/pyComBat/CONTRIBUTING.md

 ### Adding a feature

-If you want to implement a new interesting feature, please start by posting about your idea, and discuss it with the community.
-Once we all agreed that the idea is good and feasible, you can start coding!
+If you want to implement a new interesting feature, please start by posting about your idea as an issue with `enhancement` tag.
+You are encourage to discuss it with the community and experts!
+Once all the necessary information is gathered, and that the idea is good (accepted by the community or urgently important) and feasible, you can start to contribute through pull requests!

 ### Signaling (and/or solving) an issue

-Please start by searching amongst the issue if the bug has already been signaled, and post about it if not.
+Please start by searching amongst the issues list if the bug has already been signaled, and post about it if not.
+Vigilante is very much appreciated, help us to spot if any issues is a duplicate.
 If you have any question, don't hesitate to contact us.

-*PLEASE USE PULL REQUEST ONCE YOU ARE FINISHED CODING.*
+*PLEASE USE PULL REQUEST IF YOU WANT TO CONTRIBUTE.*

 ### Testing pyComBat on new datasets